brikis98/yevgeniy-brikman-homepage/_posts/2025-07-18-eulogy-for-my-mom.md

 and with my mom's prodding, try every dish, and then they would eat some more, and stuff themselves silly, until they were beyond full, leaning back, belly hanging out, belt loose, and barely able to breathe from eating so much.
 And that's when my mom would stand up and say, "OK, I'll set out the second course."
 Which, of course, would be something heavy like meat and potatoes.
-Oh the look on their faces when they realized there was a whole lot more coming.
+Oh, the look on their faces when they realized there was a lot more coming.

 **My mom loved to travel.** There's a quote attributed to Saint Augustine, where he said, "The world is a book, and those who do not travel read only one page."
-By that standard, my mom was very well read.
+By that standard, my mom was very well-read.
 She's been all over the world, and she adored sharing those trips with her kids.
 I still remember her taking me around Disney World in the scorching heat, as we ate giant turkey drumsticks; in Austria, we shared sacher torte and apfelstrudel; in Holland, we saw windmills, clogs, and giant cheese wheels; in Australia, we saw koalas and kangaroos,